py-smart-gardena/hass-gardena-smart-system/README.md

 After setting up the integration, you can adjust some options on the integration panel for it.

+Even though this integration can be installed and configured via the Home Assistant GUI (uses config flow), you might have to restart Home Assistant to get it working.

 ### Gardena Application Key / Client ID